Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Local testing

-The buttons of the website were tested locally and these worked properly.
+The buttons of the app were tested locally and these worked properly.

 ### Responsiveness